Joe Chill: Post-Crisis version

 In the 1987 storyline Batman: Year Two, Chill played a key role.
-Several Gotham City crime bosses pool their resources to deal with a lethal vigilante called the Reaper, and Chill, an experienced button man, is hired to take him out.
-When Batman proposes an alliance with the bosses, they agree that he and Chill will work together — something Batman finds repugnant, but which he nevertheless justifies to himself as necessary to tackle the Reaper.
+Several Gotham City crime bosses hire Chill, an experienced button man, to kill the Reaper, a vigilante serial killer who is murdering their associates.
+When Batman proposes an alliance with the bosses, they agree that he and Chill will work together — something Batman finds repugnant, but which he nevertheless justifies to himself as necessary to stop the Reaper.
 He vows to kill Chill afterwards.
-Chill is also secretly commissioned to kill Batman after the Reaper has been disposed of.
+The crime bosses also secretly commission Chill to kill Batman after he and the Caped Crusader have disposed of the Reaper.

 During a major confrontation, the crime bosses are all killed in a shootout at a warehouse, in which the Reaper seemingly also perishes.
 Chill reasons that he has no reason to fulfill his contract, but Batman takes him to "Crime Alley", the scene of his parents' murder.
 There he confronts Chill and reveals his identity.
 Batman has Chill at gunpoint, but the Reaper then appears and guns Chill down.
 It is left ambiguous as to whether or not Batman would have actually pulled the trigger.

 In the 1991 sequel to "Year Two", Batman: Full Circle, Chill's son Joe Chill, Jr. assumes the identity of the Reaper to seek revenge for his father's death.
-He attempts to drive Batman insane by using hallucinogenic drugs in conjunction with a faked video of the Waynes' murder to trigger Batman's survivor's guilt over his parents' death and thus break his will.
+He attempts to drive Batman insane by using hallucinogenic drugs in conjunction with a faked video of the Waynes' murder to trigger Batman's survivor's guilt over his parents' death and thus break his spirit.
 After the intervention of Robin, Batman frees himself from the drug-induced haze.
 After the new Reaper is defeated, Batman learns to let go of his hatred of Chill.

-In Detective Comics #678, a "Zero Hour" crossover story, Batman finds himself in an alternate timeline where, instead of his parents, he was killed by a mugger.
+In Detective Comics #678, a "Zero Hour" crossover story, Batman finds himself in an alternate timeline where he was killed by a mugger instead of his parents.
 Investigating the crime, he discovers that Chill, at least in this timeline, did not commit the murder.
-Once he returns to his own timeline, Bruce Wayne is plagued with doubt.
-He wonders if there's a possibility that he never actually caught or confronted his parents' killer.
-He also wonders if that makes any difference regarding his crimefighting career.
+Once he returns to his own timeline, Bruce Wayne is plagued with doubt; he wonders if there is a possibility that he never actually caught his parents' killer, and if that makes any difference regarding his crimefighting career.
 Ultimately, he concludes that it does not.